Gifted and Talented

 Referrals

 Referrals for the Gifted and Talented Program will be taken from teachers, parents and other interested persons.
 Students may also be automatically referred for the program by superior performance on standardized measures.
-The referral period for the program will be opened yearly, but students may be referred at any time if the student’s needs warrant such screening.
-A referred student will then proceed through the entire screening process.
+The referral period for the program will be opened yearly, but students may be referred at any time.

-Teacher and parent referral forms will also be used to solicit information for students.
-Teachers and parents will be informed of the parent informational meeting that is held in October of each school year.
+Teachers and parents will be informed of the parent meeting that is held each school year.
 This is an informational meeting that gives an overview of the GT program as well as testing procedures.

-In November of each year, kindergarten students are given an initial screening using the Naglieri Nonverbal Abilities Test (NNAT).
-Students who score within the acceptable level will be further screen for the G/T program, with permission from their parents/guardians.
+In the fall of each year, kindergarten students are given an initial screening using the Naglieri Nonverbal Abilities Test (NNAT).
+Students who score within the acceptable level will be further screened for the G/T program, with permission from their parents/guardians.

 Screening